sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

    Python packages in the system context!**)
 1. Use a [`Python Virtual Environment`, better known as `venv`](https://docs.python.org/3/library/venv.html)

-We can choose either of the three options above and we should be good to, right?
+We can choose either of the three options above and we should be good to go, right?

 *Theoretically*, yes. *Practically*, not really - well, at least it comes with its challenges.